Skip to main content

 Estimated Time - Each project card displays an estimated number of hours to complete that particular project.
 In general, more difficult projects involve more code and will take longer to complete.

 Demos - When clicking into the project card, you will see demos for nearly all projects.
-The demos are there to provide an example of what the students may produce, however at times and may be hard to understand the demo without more context from the project instructions.
+The demos are there to provide an example of what the students may produce, however at times it may be hard to understand the demo without more context from the project instructions.

 Assigning Projects to Your Course